CleverRaven/Cataclysm-DDA/doc/GUN_NAMING_AND_INCLUSION.md

 ## Rule 1: What is this?

 This rule requires that the name of the gun clarifies what it is.
-This is meant to prevent gun names that are obsccure strings of letters and numbers.
+This is meant to prevent gun names that are obscure strings of letters and numbers.

-As of writing, names are considiered to be acceptable if the gun name contains any of these strings.
+As of writing, names are considered to be acceptable if the gun name contains any of these strings.
 As with the other rules, the most up-to-date info on what is acceptable is contained in the
 [verification script](../tools/json_tools/gun_variant_validator.py).